Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages, and an urge to urinate frequently or urgently.

 Fibroids can cause infertility by blocking the fallopian tubes or by distorting the shape of the uterus, making attachment to the lining of the uterus (implantation) of a fertilized egg difficult or impossible (see figure From Egg to Embryo).

 Doctors may suspect fibroids based on results of a pelvic examination.
-However, imaging tests are often needed to confirm the diagnosis.
+However, imaging tests are often needed to confirm the diagnosis of uterine fibroids.

 Imaging tests include